Skip to content

 International work

-NNR is actively involved in regulatory improvement work both at EU level and within the OECD.
-At EU level, NNR sometimes acts independently, but often through BusinessEurope.
-NNR participates in BusinessEurope’s working group on better regulation on a mandate from the Confederation of Swedish Enterprise.
-In wider international contexts, NNR act both independently and through BIAC’s (Business at OECD’s) Governance and Regulatory Policy Committee via a mandate from the Confederation of Swedish Enterprise.
+NNR has an active engagement in better regulation work both at the EU level and within the OECD.
+At the EU level, NNR sometimes acts independently, but often through BusinessEurope.
+NNR participates in BusinessEurope’s working group for better regulation on a mandate from the Confederation of Swedish Enterprise.
+In broader international contexts, NNR acts both independently and through BIAC’s (Business at OECD’s) Governance and Regulatory Policy Committee via a mandate from the Confederation of Swedish Enterprise.
 NNR thereby participates in meetings of the OECD’s Regulatory Policy Committee and provides comments on its work.

 Better regulation efforts in the EU

-The European Commission is responsible for planning, preparing and proposing new EU legislation and policies.
-These efforts are based on the European Commission’s annual work programme.
+The Commission is responsible for planning, preparing, and proposing new EU legislation and policies.
+These efforts are based on the Commission’s annual work program.

-Impact assessments must be produced by the Commission for laws and subordinate legislation (delegated and implementing acts).
-The first step is usually a so-called call for evidence (invitation to submit views) for a politically sensitive and/or important new or policy, an evaluaion of an existing law or policy or on a so-called fitness check of the effectiveness of a bundle of related existing laws and/or policies.
-The invitation describes the current problem to be tackled and objectives to be met.
-Furhermore, it explains why an EU initiative is needed and outlines policy options and descries the main features of the consultation srategy, including whether a public consultation with a questionnaire is needed.
+Impact assessments are to be prepared by the Commission for laws and secondary legislation (delegated and implementing acts) that may cause significant effects.
+The first step is usually a so-called – call for evidence (invitation to submit comments) for politically sensitive and/or important new laws or strategies, evaluations of existing laws and initiatives, or so-called fitness check of the effectiveness of a bundle of related existing laws and/or policies.
+Furthermore, it explains why an EU initiative is needed and outlines policy options and describes the main features of the consultation strategy, including whether a public consultation with a questionnaire is needed.

-The call for evidence combines two steps that were previously sequential: the roadmap/inception impact assessment and the questionnaire (where relevant).
-The European Commission’s Regulatory Scrutiny Board is the body that examines the quality of the European Commission’s impact assessments, evaluations and fitness checks.
-The impact assessments and the board’s opinion on this are published online once the European Commission has adopted the proposal.
+The Commission’s Regulatory Scrutiny Board is the body that reviews the quality of the Commission’s impact assessments, evaluations, and so-called fitness checks.
+The Commission’s impact assessments and the Board’s opinion on them are published online once the Commission has adopted the proposal.

-During the regulatory process, the European Commission consult affected stakeholders.
-Guidelines and tools are available for such consultations.
-In addition to offering an opportunity to submit comments at an early stage via a call for evidence, the European Commission also holds public or targeted consultations.
-Evn when a regulatory proposal ha been decided pon by the Commission and forwarded to Parliament and the Council, Therre is an opportunity to submit comments on the proposal.
+During the regulatory process, the Commission often consults with relevant stakeholders.
+Guidelines and tools have been developed for these consultations.
+In addition to providing opportunities to submit comments at an early stage via so-called calls for evidence, the Commission holds public consultations.
+Even when a regulatory proposal has been decided upon and forwarded to Parliament and the Council, there is an opportunity to submit comments on the proposal.

-The EU’s evaluation system is made up of systematic evaluations of individual rules combined with more extensive fitness checks of several interrelated laws or policies.
-Legislative proposals often contain a clause regarding the monitoring of the regulatory framework.
-In its guidelines on better regulation, the European Commission has also included an ‘evaluate first’ principle before new regulations are proposed.
-The Commission has furthermore, starting with its work program for 2022, introduced a one-in, one-out principle.
-This principle means that newly introduced burdens are to be offset by removing equivalent burdens in the same policy area.
+The EU’s evaluation system consists of systematic evaluations of individual rules combined with more comprehensive fitness checks of several related existing laws or policies.
+Legislative proposals often include a clause on follow-up of the regulations.
+The Commission also states in its guidelines for better regulation a principle of evaluating first before proposing new rules.
+Furthermore, starting with its work program in 2022, the Commission introduced a ”one in, one out” principle.
+This principle means that newly introduced burdens should be compensated by removing equivalent burdens within the same policy area.

 The better regulation efforts are manifested in various parts of the EU decision-making process, which is shown in the following image: